[This is an updated version of a commentary written in 2009.]

 This is why we have three pair of Hallographs in our listening room.
 They help control room reflections.
 Reflections are the main cause of bad sound in most listening rooms.
 The louder you play your stereo, the worse the reflections get and the more they screw up the sound.

 We like to play our stereo very loud — much of the music we love demands it — and we simply could not turn up the volume the way we do without effective room treatments.
-Your first pair of Hallographs, even just “roughed in,” not tuned precisely the way they can be, will immediately allow you to play your stereo louder than you could before you installed them.
+Your first pair of Hallographs, even just “roughed in,” not at all tuned precisely the way they can be, will immediately allow you to play your stereo louder than you could before you installed them.
 (Since the first pair reflect the sound waves directly back to the listener, Hallographs do actually increase the sound level at the listening position, adding energy and dynamics.)

 This is a good thing.
 It’s a clear sign they work.